louisarts/GazeTrack-Mobile-Eye-Tracking/README.md

    ```
    The app runs on `https://0.0.0.0:8000` with a self-signed certificate.
 For plain HTTP during development, uncomment the alternative `app.run` call at the bottom of `app.py`.
 4. **Use the UI**
-   * Visit the server from your mobile device or desktop browser (accept the self-signed certificate warning if needed).
+   * Visit the server from your mobile device (accept the warnings if needed).
-   * Tap to start the camera stream, follow the four-corner calibration prompts, and observe the gaze dot tracking in real time.
+   * Tap to start the camera stream, follow the four-corner calibration prompts, and observe the gaze dot tracking in real time!!
-   * Press `C` (or use the on-screen instructions) to re-run calibration as needed.

 ## Artifacts
 * **Models** – TensorFlow Lite exports in [`models/`](models) ready for deployment.